ahubers/CSC341/syllabus.md

 ### Homeworks

-Homeworks are longer assignments consisting of five questions each in a similar vein to labs that are opportunities for you to demonstrate mastery of the course material.
+Homeworks are longer assignments that will challenge you to interact, question, and analyze the course material more rigorously.
+Homeworks will be graded on a point-based scale.
 While you are free to discuss them with your peers, they should be completed on your own in your own words.

-**Edit me**
-Homework problems are graded on a satisfactory (S)/non-satisfactory (NS) basis.
-Clearly correct answers can expect to receive a satisfactory grade.
-Mostly correct answers may but will not necessarily receive a satisfactory grade.
-Note that readability is part of writing a correct solution to a problem.
-Solutions should be clear and concise.

 Homeworks are to be turned in (legibly handwritten or typed) on gradescope.
 We reserve the right to not grade illegible solutions.

 ### Exams

 To directly access your mastery of this course’s learning outcomes, we will conduct a series of three exams over the semester covering the three major categories of the theory of computation: formal automata and languages, computability theory, and computational complexity.
-Each exam will be of the take home variety consisting of ten problems to be completed entirely on your own without discussion amongst peers, professors, Internet access, or any other source.
+Each exam will be take-home and is to be completed entirely on your own without discussion amongst peers, professors, Internet access, or any other source.
 Use of your notes and your textbook, however, is permitted.

-**edit me**
-Each exam problem is graded on a satisfactory (S)/non-satisfactory (NS) basis.
-Clearly correct answers can expect to receive a satisfactory grade.
-Mostly correct answers may but will not necessarily receive a satisfactory grade.
-Note that readability is part of writing a correct solution to a problem.
-Solutions should be clear and concise and, as always, legible if handwritten.

 Exams are to be turned in (legibly handwritten or typed) on gradescope.
 We reserve the right to not grade illegible solutions.